clausSkoleskak/Laravelframework/PHP/jQuery/Javascript/READ-ASSIGNEMENT-NOTE.md

 # Create env.
 2-Create and fill the .env file variables with these values.
 # Run migration
-3-Run php  artisan make :migration
+3-Run  php artisan migrate
-#seed the Fen string to the database
+# seed the Fen string to the database
-4-RUn php artisan db:seed --class=FenSeeder
+4- The fen string is in App/public/Seeder/fen.text -Run php artisan db:seed --class=FenSeeder to seed string to the database

 # Run the project
 5- run npm to install  for dependencies